OisikaJana/A-application-chat-by-java/README.md

     Compile and run the client code (ChatClient.java).
 3. Chat: Once both are running, the users can chat by typing messages in the console.
 The messages will be sent between the client and server in real-time.

+# Running:
+1. Once the code is compiled, you can run the program using the java command.